TOP

 Hassan Burhan and Rhiannon Clarke

-The Innovation Agency is delighted to announce that a project it has supported has been shortlisted in two categories at this year’s HSJ Patient Safety Awards.
+Health Innovation North West Coast is delighted to announce that a project it has supported has been shortlisted in two categories at this year’s HSJ Patient Safety Awards.

 The successful nominations, for Primary Care Initiative of the Year and Best Use of Integrated Care and Partnership Working in Patient Safety, relate to the development of specialist asthma care for patients identified as at high risk in Knowsley.